Personal cultural highlights from our trip:

 I met up with my friends eventually, and felt more secure knowing that I could turn to them for help (and company!) when I needed it.
 But there’s a strength that I’m slowly building up as I do some things on my own again.
 I had so much daring when I was living alone as a student in Singapore; I want to find that much confidence while traveling again.

-Last weekend, Charlie and I went with our friends to Tagaytay and did nothing but eat, drink some good wine and beer and alcohol, play The Resistance (which messed with our friendship so bad), and meet some work deadlines.
+Last weekend, C and I went with our friends to Tagaytay and did nothing but eat, drink some good wine and beer and alcohol, play The Resistance (which messed with our friendship so bad), and meet some work deadlines.
 The weather was so cold (Manila standard of measurement) and the place was so very beautiful.
 When we came back to Manila and Monday happened, I noticed that I was more focused with my work.
 Projects that were moving slow were getting done in the speed of light (kidding!
 But ideas were coming to me pretty quickly) and well, I feel motivated to design and code and finish projects in general.

-I guess the city squeezes your creative juice out, and Charlie and I regretted not going out of time more often.
+I guess the city squeezes your creative juice out, and C and I regretted not going out of time more often.
 Just for leisure, basically.
 Not the exhausting trips we have when we go abroad, but more like a few hour’s ride away from the city, sleeping overnight at some new place and just chilling and drinking good wine while eating good food.

 I want to get a Windows 8 Phone.
 I really do.
-Charlie just bought the cheap Lumia 520 (it cost 7k in Greenhills) and it’s really cute (the plastic looks better than Samsung’s stupid silver borders on the S4).
+C just bought the cheap Lumia 520 (it cost 7k in Greenhills) and it’s really cute (the plastic looks better than Samsung’s stupid silver borders on the S4).

 I used the phone for a bit and decided that like the Windows UI more than Android’s (Windows has been creative this way.
 I don’t really like the Windows 8 Desktop because they only “skinned” it, but their UI works on the mobile phones).
 It’s not a bad phone, I thought.
 It’s a phone that I would have loved to use, I thought.
 (If it were my pre-iPhone phone, I thought.)